wurmlab/wurmlab.github.io/postdoc_phd_positions.md

 If you're interested in joining us, please provide by email a CV, and a short proposal.
 Projects should address major evolutionary or ecologically relevant questions, and/or major challenges in bioinformatics/genomics.
 We are happy for projects to include population genomics, comparative analyses, bioinformatics, molecular biology, software development, hacking, field or behavioral work.

 ## Postdocs

+** April 2018: We have an open 1-year position for a postdoc to adress questions about the recent evolution of bumblebee genomes (population genomics, comparative genomics, molecular evolution).
+Official advertisement to follow.
+Feel free to get in touch informally before then.**

 We invite applications for Marie Sk&#322;odowska-Curie fellowships.
 The biggest effort is usually to come up with a good project.
 Once a proposal is written it is often worth applying to several funding sources.